-8. Electronic copies of all documents, maps, plans, surveys, drawings and similar documents shall also be provided.
-Such copies shall be submitted as pdf (Portable Document Format) files on CD or DVD media unless the Commission or it's Agent agrees to a different electronic format or medium.

-9. A scale model of the building to be constructed for all applications involving construction of an entirely new building and in any other application when required by the Chairperson.

-10. Any additional information deemed appropriate by the Commission.
+- 8. Electronic copies of all documents, maps, plans, surveys, drawings and similar documents shall also be provided.
+Such copies shall be submitted as pdf (Portable Document Format) files on CD or DVD media unless the Commission or it's Agent agrees to a different electronic format or medium. - 9.
+A scale model or detailed photo simulation of the building to be constructed for all applications involving construction of an entirely new building, any substantive remodel, redesign, or addition, and in any other application when required by the Commission. - 10.
+Any additional information deemed appropriate by the Commission. - b.

-b.
 The Chairperson or the Agent for the Commission shall review the application to determine whether it is complete and whether it involves activities subject to approval by the Commission.
-No public hearing shall be required for an activity not subject to approval by the Commission or for a modification or extension as described in Section 5.d.
+No public hearing shall be required for an activity not subject to approval by the Commission or for a modification or extension as described in Section 5.d. - c.

-c.
 Notification of Abutting Property Owners.
-Each applicant for a Certificate of Appropriateness shall mail notification of the application to each of the property owners the record owners of abutting land, and land directly across any roadway from the land to which the application relates.
+Each applicant for a Certificate of Appropriateness shall email notification of the application to each of the record owners of abutting land, and land directly across any roadway from the land to which the application relates.
 The record owner(s) shall be deemed to be the person(s) identified as the owner(s) of the relevant property or properties on the records of the Old Saybrook Tax Collector as of the date the application is submitted.
-The applicant must mail such notification at least eight (8) days before the public hearing at which the application is scheduled to be heard.
-Such notification shall include a copy of the legal notice, which the Commission shall provide to the applicant.
-Proof of mailing shall be evidenced by a certificate of mailing.
-All certificates shall be provided to the Commission at least three (3) days prior to the hearing.
-Applicants are also encouraged to also provide additional notification by email or phone.
+The applicant must make such notification at least eight (8) days before the public hearing/meeting at which the application is scheduled to be heard.
+Such notification shall include a copy of the legal notice or agenda as appropriate, which the Commission shall provide to the applicant.
+If the email address of the abutter is unknown, said notice shall be made by regular mail and proof of said mailing shall be evidenced by a certificate of mailing.
+All proof of notification shall be provided to the Commission at least three (3) days prior to the hearing.